Tim Horan: Early career

-Wallabies
+Wallabies career

-His debut came in 1989 against New Zealand, where he impressed his opposite number, Joe Stanley, so much that Stanley gave Horan his Test jersey and told him to keep his own as it was his first.
+His debut came in 1989 against New Zealand, where he impressed his opposite number, Joe Stanley.
 In his next Test, he and Little marked the experienced French pair of Franck Mesnel and Philippe Sella, and Horan scored his first two Test tries.
-That year, in what has become a famous incident in Australian Rugby, both he and Jason Little were subjected to a mock bar room ceremony in which they pledged not to defect to Rugby league.

 After winning the World Cup in 1991, in which he scored four tries and a successful Bledisloe Cup in 1992, the Wallabies endured a mixed 1993.
 1994 saw Horan's career nearly end with a horrific knee injury in the Super 10 final and he would spend over a year in rehabilitation before making the squad to the 1995 World Cup defence in South Africa.

-In 1996 he captained the national side for the first and only time and he also played at flyhalf.
+In 1996, he captained the national side for the first and only time and he also played at flyhalf.
 He missed the 61–22 loss to South Africa but returned for a 15-all draw with England, helping Ben Tune and George Gregan score a try apiece.

-He peaked again for the 1999 World Cup against South Africa in the semi-final.
-Despite suffering from severe food poisoning the night before the match, he played against South Africa in a 27-21 extra-time win.
+He peaked again for the 1999 Rugby World Cup against South Africa in the semi-final.
+He played against South Africa in a 27-21 extra-time win.
 This was followed by the second Wallaby World Cup win of his career.

 2000 was to be his final Test year and was affected by injuries.
 He signed for English club Saracens.